BeatrisIlieva/softuni-courseworks/README.md

 14. Logout Functionality:

      By clicking on the Logout button conveniently placed in the header, customers can initiate alog-out process.
 Following the click, users are redirected to the Login or Register page.

+15. Enhanced Form Display: Customizing Labels and Utilizing Placeholders:

+     In this implementation, default Django form labels have been removed, creating a cleaner and more streamlined appearance.
+Instead, placeholders have been implemented, offering users intuitive cues within the form fields.
+This enhancement not only improves aesthetics but also ensures a more user-friendly and modern form interaction.

 <p align="right" dir="auto"><a href="#djangoe-commercewebsite">Back To Top</a></p>